002851

 3) Less flexible: robots are not as flexible as human welders and may struggle to adapt to changes in the welding environment.
 This can limit their ability to perform certain welding tasks and may require additional programming or customization of the equipment.

 Robotic welding has had a significant impact on industries that require precise and efficient welding.
 The automotive industry, for example, has adopted robotic welding extensively, resulting in increased productivity and cost savings.
-Robotic welding has also been adopted in industries such as aerospace, medical equipment, and electronics.
+Robotic welding has also been adopted in industries such as automotive, aerospace, and medical equipment industry.